linux-integrity/ima-doc/ima-concepts.rst

 ===================================

-EVM (Extended Verification Module) detects tampering of file meta-data. :ref:`evm-hmac` is limited to offline protection.
+EVM (Extended Verification Module) detects tampering of file meta-data. :ref:`evm-hmac` is limited to off-line protection.
 :ref:`evm-signature` can also protect against runtime tampering.

 :ref:`evm-signature` aims at protecting files that are not expected to